MICHELE NORRIS, Host:

 But a court today, gave the okay to a couple from Rhode Island, saying that even though gay marriage isn't explicitly legal there, it's not expressly outlawed either.
 So the court now says, two years after they first tried, Rhode Island residents Wendy Becker and Mary Norton can marry in Massachusetts.

-Ms. WENDY BECKER (Rhode Island Resident; Plaintiff, Gay Marriage Lawsuit): Oh, we are so thrilled.
+WENDY BECKER: Oh, we are so thrilled.
 Mary called and I picked up the phone and she yelled we won and it was just absolutely thrilling.
 And I started crying and screaming and my colleagues came running in my office and we had an impromptu party.

 SMITH: There are just a few other states, including New Jersey and New Mexico, where the law so far is silent enough on gay marriage that residents might also be allowed to marry in Massachusetts.
 Opponents of gay marriage say today's decision will only fuel efforts in those states and elsewhere for constitutional bans on gay marriage and even in Rhode Island, this may be just the beginning of a long battle.